 As is indeed best practice, the key values are normally internal to the Target System and do not carry any information.
 Furthermore, the responsibility for the generation and assignment of the primary keys resides inside the Target System, and it is the Target System that guarantees the necessary uniqueness of the primary keys.

 This article will give you an impression of how the Identity Value types of Hopp provide valuable assistance in handling the integrity of primary and foreign keys in data migration.

 Loading Target System via API

-Loading via an API typically means that the generation and assignment of the primary keys is done when the API is called for a data instance, and the API will return the value of the primary key assigned to this instance to be used as foreign key for all related data instances.
+Loading via an API typically means that the generation and assignment of the primary keys are done when the API is called for a data instance, and the API will return the value of the primary key assigned to this instance to be used as a foreign key for all related data instances.

 For instance, when calling the Target System API to load a Project, the API assigns and returns a primary key for the Project, and this key has to be included as a foreign key when calling the API for all the Tasks in the Project.